 The best chicken soup comes from a chicken you have roasted with onion and fresh thyme stuffed into the cavity of the bird.
 Rosemary is nice too, but I prefer thyme for soup.
-After carving the bird and removing as much meat as possible from the carcass, boil the bones, covered in chicken stock for an hour or so.
-I do this just after dinner and put the entire pot in the fridge overnight.
-Chilling the stock allows the fat to rise and you can easily remove the fat from the cold pan.
+After carving the bird and removing as much meat as possible from the carcass, boil the bones, covered in chicken stock, for an hour or so in a large pot.
+(I do this just after dinner and put the entire pot in the fridge overnight.
+Chilling the stock allows the fat to rise and you can easily remove the fat from the cold soup pot.)
 You will want at least one or two cups of chicken meat for your soup.
 Chop it or shred it - your choice.
 (If you don't have enough left-over chicken from dinner, boil a few chicken breasts with the carcass.)

 For a sick friend: Ladle soup into a quart canning jar and decorate the lid for a nice presentation.
 There is nothing like a bowl of chicken soup for a stuffy chest!